Representational Alignment with Chemical Induced Fit for Molecular Relational Learning: Introduction

-To tackle these challenges, we first theoretically demonstrate that aligning information between core substructure pairs facilitates stable MRL.
+To address these challenges, this study aims to enhance model stability by integrating chemical Induced Fit theory into substructure representational dynamic alignment.
+We first theoretically demonstrate that aligning information between core substructure pairs facilitates stable MRL.
 With theoretical justification, we propose the \textbf{Re}presentational \textbf{Align}ment with Chemical Induced \textbf{Fit} (ReAlignFit) to improve MRL stability.
 ReAlignFit generates substructure embedding through the GNN encoder.
 Inspired by Induced Fit theory~\cite{koshland1995key}, we design the Dynamic Representational Alignment Module (DRAM) with substructure edge reconstruction, whose core is the Bias Correction Function (BCF).
-BCF simulates dynamic conformational changes (i.e., dynamic adjustments among substructures) during Induced Fit by a self-supervised approach.
+BCF simulates dynamic conformational changes (\textit{i.e.}, dynamic adjustments among substructures) during Induced Fit by a self-supervised approach.
 Combined with the Subgraph Information Bottleneck (S-GIB), DRAM aligns core substructure pairs for potential compatibility in chemical function.
-ReAlignFit integrates domain knowledge while avoiding errors in identifying core substructures and aligning information caused by spurious attention.
+ReAlignFit integrates domain knowledge while mitigating errors in identifying core substructures and aligning information caused by spurious attention.
 Ultimately, we train ReAlignFit by synergistically optimizing molecular representational alignment's confusion loss and task prediction loss.
-Experimental results demonstrate that ReAlignFit achieves state-of-the-art predictive performance and significantly improves model stability in both rule-shifted and scaffold-shifted data distributions.
-The main contributions are listed below: \begin{itemize} \item We propose ReAlignFit, which introduces domain knowledge into representational alignment for stable MRL.
-To the best of our literature review, it is the first work to explore the dynamic representational alignment of substructures in different chemical reactions. \item With theoretical justification, we provide a formal certification for the loss function design to align representations between substructures by minimizing differences between core substructures. \item Experiments on two tasks in nine real-world datasets and three different data distributions demonstrate that the predictive performance and stability of ReAlignFit outperforms eight state-of-the-art models. \end{itemize}
+Experimental results demonstrate that ReAlignFit achieves state-of-the-art predictive performance. \begin{itemize} \item We propose ReAlignFit, which introduces domain knowledge into representational alignment for stable MRL.
+To the best of our literature review, it is the first work to explore the dynamic representational alignment of substructures across different chemical reactions. \item With theoretical justification, we provide a formal certification for the loss function design which aligns representations between substructures by minimizing differences among core substructures. \item Experiments on two tasks across nine datasets demonstrate that ReAlignFit outperforms 13 state-of-the-art models and improves model stability in data shifted distributions. \end{itemize}